Fernan24/Tip-Calculator/README.md

 Submitted by: Fernando A. Rodriguez Mac Lachlan

-Time spent: 20 min hours spent in total
+Time spent: 4 hours spent in total

 ## User Stories